 When Florida and other states approved the use of medical marijuana, regulators might have foreseen a day well into the future when designer cannabis plant strains could be harvested to treat specific disease pathologies and ailments.
 This prospect is becoming a reality more quickly than was likely anticipated by many regulators.

 Professional medical marijuana testing laboratories, like Modern Canna Science in central Florida, are providing the necessary cannabis plant analysis that is enabling this process.
-We help Florida cannabis cultivators to standardize their products and to understand how to control growing conditions to produce specific cannabis strains that have targeted THC and terpene concentrations.
+We help Florida cannabis cultivators to standardize their products and to understand how to control growing conditions to produce specific cannabis cultivars that have targeted THC and terpene concentrations.

 Please call our offices or see our website for more information about the terpene entourage effect, and our professional Florida testing lab for cannabis.